GoogleCloudPlatform/community/tutorials/use-cloud-pubsub-cloud-storage-app-engine/index.md

             template_values = {'thumbnails': thumbnails}

 1. In the [`search.html`](https://github.com/GoogleCloudPlatform/community/blob/master/tutorials/use-cloud-pubsub-cloud-storage-app-engine/shared-photo-album-app/templates/notifications.html) file,
-    you can see that it defines thes HTML for a search bar.
+    you can see that it defines the HTML for a search bar.
 And like in the photos page HTML file, it loops through the thumbnails dictionary you rendered to the template in `main.py`, and displays each thumbnail image and its name.
 It also includes an `else` statement as part of the loop to